Noah Wyle

-Noah Strausser Speer Wyle (/ˈwaɪli/; born June 4, 1971) is an American actor.
-He rose to fame as Dr. John Carter in the NBC medical drama ER (1994–2005), receiving five consecutive Emmy Award nominations, three consecutive Golden Globe Award nominations, and four Screen Actors Guild Awards.
-He won two Emmy Awards for his work on the HBO Max medical drama The Pitt (since 2025), earning recognition both for his lead performance as Dr. Michael "Robby" Robinavitch and as an executive producer.
+Noah Strausser Speer Wyle (/ˈwaɪli/; born June 4, 1971) is an American actor, television director, producer and writer.
+He is best known for portraying Dr. John Carter in the NBC medical drama ER (1994–2005) and Dr. Michael "Robby" Robinavitch in the HBO Max medical drama The Pitt (2025–present).
+These performances earned him six Actor Awards, a Golden Globe Award and four Primetime Emmy Awards.

-Wyle is also known for his work on TNT, portraying Steve Jobs in the television film Pirates of Silicon Valley (1999), Flynn Carsen in The Librarian franchise (2004, 2006, 2008, 2014–2018), and Tom Mason in the sci-fi series Falling Skies (2011–2015).
+Wyle is also known for his work on TNT, portraying Steve Jobs in the television film Pirates of Silicon Valley (1999), Flynn Carsen in The Librarian franchise (2004, 2006, 2008, 2014–2018), and Tom Mason in the science fiction series Falling Skies (2011–2015).
 He was nominated for a Critics' Choice Award for his performance in the CBS miniseries The Red Line (2019).
-He is part of the ensemble cast of the Prime Video crime dramedy Leverage: Redemption (since 2021).
+He was part of the ensemble cast of the Prime Video crime dramedy Leverage: Redemption (2021–2025).
 In addition to his television career, Wyle had supporting roles in films such as A Few Good Men (1992), Donnie Darko (2001), and Enough (2002).
 He served as artistic producer of the Blank Theatre Company in Los Angeles for over 20 years.

 Early life

 Wyle was born at Cedars of Lebanon Hospital in Hollywood, Los Angeles on June 4, 1971.
 His mother, Marjorie "Marty" Speer, worked as a nurse at East Hollywood's Kaiser Hospital.
 His father, Stephen Wyle, was an electrical engineer and entrepreneur.
 Wyle's paternal grandparents were prominent figures in Los Angeles; his grandfather, Frank Wyle, was a mechanical engineer who founded the aerospace company Wyle Laboratories and his grandmother, Edith R. Wyle, was a painter who established the Los Angeles Craft and Folk Art Museum.
 Wyle spent a lot of time as a child at his grandparents' 4,000-acre cattle ranch in North Fork, California and described his family as "half-city, half-country mice".
 Wyle's mother is Episcopalian and was raised in Kentucky.
 His father is Jewish; the Wyle surname was originally Weil and his ancestors were Ukrainian and Russian Jews.
 Wyle grew up feeling "culturally" Jewish but did not practice any religion.

 Wyle's parents divorced in 1977, when he was six years old, and both remarried.
-Wyle was "greatly influenced" by his stepparents; his stepmother, Deborah, was a teacher while his stepfather, James C. Katz, was a film preservationist and producer.
+Wyle was "greatly influenced" by his stepparents; his stepmother, Deborah, was a teacher while his stepfather, James C. Katz, was a film preservationist and producer..
+Wyle's step-maternal grandfather was renowned filmmaker John Sturges.
 In the 1980s, Katz worked as a senior executive at Universal Studios and a young Wyle worked in craft services on movie sets and appeared as an uncredited extra in Paul Bartel's Lust in the Dust (1985).
 From his parents' marriage, Wyle has an older sister, Alexandra, and a younger brother, Aaron.
-He has a younger half-sister, Jessica, from his father's second marriage and three step-siblings from Katz's first marriage; Tabitha, Natasha and Matthew Frost were raised between the French Riviera and Los Angeles.
+He has a younger half-sister, Jessica, from his father's second marriage and three step-siblings from stepfather Katz's first marriage.